MazeAis/jira-service-management-setup/README.md

 Confluence knowledge base integration for ticket deflection

-Automation for ticket routing and customer-facing status updates

 Ticket lifecycle handling across both agent and customer portal views

-The process covers service desk design, service level management, knowledge base authoring, and workflow automation - demonstrating practical ITSM and end-user support skills on a platform in active use across IT teams.
+The process covers service desk design, service level management, knowledge base authoring, and full ticket lifecycle handling - demonstrating practical ITSM and end-user support skills on a platform in active use across IT teams.